Dieffenbacher: Recycling business unit

 Dieffenbacher's Recycling business unit develops and produces complete recycling facilities, which treat industrial and household waste both mechanically and biologically for the reclamation of secondary resources or to generate energy.
 To process waste wood, for example, Dieffenbacher conceive plans for entire plants, from shredding to drying, sieving and sifting to burner systems and extraction technologies.

+Energy business unit

+Dieffenbacher's Energy business unit develops and realizes fluidized bed combustion systems for solid fuels (e.g. biomass), gas and steam turbines for power and steam production, industrial waste heat systems, process equipment and solutions to use conventional grate firing in energy systems.